cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `map(x, (it(, index)) => ...)`

-Applies the lambda function to every item in the list `x`.
+Apply the lambda function to every item in the list `x`.
 The lambda takes an optional second input which is the index of the item in the list.

 If applied to an object, the first input is the value, and the second is the key.
 The result is the new value.